 Wiman is the author of numerous books of poetry, prose, and poetry in translation.
 His poetry collection Every Riven Thing (2010) won the Commonwealth Prize from the English Speaking Union, was a finalist for the Kingsley-Tufts Poetry Award, and was named one of the New Yorker’s top 11 poetry books of 2010.
+His latest collection, Once in the West (2014) was a finalist for the National Book Critics Circle award.
 His debut collection, The Long Home (1998), won the Nicholas Roerich Poetry Prize.
 Stolen Air (2012) contains Wiman’s translations of Osip Mandelstam’s poetry.
 With Don Share, Wiman coedited The Open Door: One Hundred Poems, One Hundred Years of Poetry Magazine (2012).
 Wiman’s essay collections include My Bright Abyss: Meditation of a Modern Believer (2013) and Ambition and Survival: Becoming a Poet (2007).

-A former Guggenheim fellow, Wiman served as the editor of Poetry magazine from 2003 to 2013.
-He has taught at Stanford University, Northwestern University, Lynchburg College, and Yale Divinity School.
+Wiman has taught at Stanford University, Northwestern University, Lynchburg College, and Yale Divinity School.
 He lives in New Haven, Connecticut.